Cost of LivingUpdated March 2026

 LowNational avg: $450High

 Great Falls sits within a housing market where the American Dream of owning a home is still financially realistic.
 Mild temperatures keep utility costs moderate, but the high cost of environmental compliance adds to construction and renovation budgets.
 Meanwhile, farm-to-table dining, yoga studios on every corner, and a wellness culture that adds 10% to the grocery bill.
-For grocery costs specifically, the local market reflects a price-competitive market where providers work harder for each customer.
+For grocery costs specifically, the local market reflects a price-competitive market where local businesses work harder for each customer.

 What Matters Most